Placeholder image

 Pub: "On a Day Tammy had not Eaten Enough Yellow" (No Tokens Journal)

 The subject once encountered people who believed that a good diet was dependent upon consuming a wide variety of colors.
 And that the appearance of certain foods signaled the part of the body they were meant to strengthen (for example, the cross-section of a carrot looks like an iris, thus carrots are good for the eyes).
 Excerpt: "An insistence was on the horizon and insistences meant someone’s will was going to get curb-stomped by Tammy’s will.
 Their will was going to get their face pummeled by Tammy’s will.
 Their will’s privates will be punted.
 This kind of behavior — this weaponizing of will — was typical of Tammy not having enough yellow."
-Get it here soon.
+Get it here.

 Pub: "Ivory Tower" (New England Review)